openstack/openstack-ansible/doc/source/developer-docs/extending.rst

 -----------------

-You can create your own playbook, variable, and role structure while still including the openstack-ansible roles and libraries by putting an ``ansible.cfg`` file in your ``playbooks`` directory.
+You can create your own playbook, variable, and role structure while still including the OpenStack-Ansible roles and libraries by putting an ``ansible.cfg`` file in your ``playbooks`` directory.

-The relevant options for Ansible 1.9 (included in openstack-ansible) are as follows:
+The relevant options for Ansible 1.9 (included in OpenStack-Ansible) are as follows:

     ``library``
         This variable should point to
         ``openstack-ansible/playbooks/library``.
 Doing so allows roles and
-        playbooks to access openstack-ansible's included Ansible modules.
+        playbooks to access OpenStack-Ansible's included Ansible modules.
     ``roles_path``
         This variable should point to
         ``openstack-ansible/playbooks/roles``.
 This allows Ansible to
-        properly look up any openstack-ansible roles that extension roles may reference.
+        properly look up any OpenStack-Ansible roles that extension roles may reference.
     ``inventory``
         This variable should point to
         ``openstack-ansible/playbooks/inventory``.
 With this setting,
-        extensions have access to the same dynamic inventory that openstack-ansible uses.
+        extensions have access to the same dynamic inventory that OpenStack-Ansible uses.

 Note that the paths to the ``openstack-ansible`` top level directory can be relative in this file.